monsoonmaelstrom/book2/book2.md

 “Yes.
 He was telling Commander Selby about us.”

-“Obviously,” she says.
+“Obviously,” she responds.

 “Yes.
 Well.
 My personal relationships are none of their business.”

-“So you decided to make sure of it,” she says grinning.
+“So you decided to make sure of it,” she comments, grinning.
 “I think I like this side of you.
 It’s very…” she trails off, her eyes roaming over my body.

 “Very…?”
 I ask.

-“I like it,” she tells me, her voice taking on a huskier quality as she stands and approaches me.
+“I like it,” she informs me, her voice taking on a huskier quality as she stands and approaches me.

 She places her hands on my sides as she steps in close, running them up and over my chest before sliding them around the back of my neck and into my hair as she brings my face toward hers, kissing me deeply.
 I can’t help but instantly respond, and somehow she tastes of coffee and cinnamon.
 I let myself enjoy the feeling of our mouths on each other for a few moments before I pull away slightly.

 “We should talk,” I tell her.

-“Later,” Hazel says, moving back toward me.
+“Later,” Hazel demands, moving back toward me.

 “You’re not going to like what we should talk about.”

-“Then definitely later,” she says before kissing me again.
+“Then definitely later,” she replies before kissing me again.

 ----